A Brief History of Computers

 Key Terms

-· First generations computers used vacuum tubes.
+First generations computers used vacuum tubes.

-· Second generations computers used transistors.
+Second generations computers used transistors.

-· Third generations computers used integrated circuits (chips).
+Third generations computers used integrated

-· Fourth generations computers use microprocessors.
+Fourth generations computers use microprocessors.

-· Moore’s Law states that the number of transistors that can be placed on an integrated circuit doubles roughly every two years although today it is closer to every 18 months.
+that can be placed on an integrated circuit doubles roughly every two years

 central processing unit (CPU)